Hyper-V storage infrastructure on NetApp

 Failover clusters provide high availability and scalability to Hyper-V servers.
 A failover cluster is a group of independent Hyper-V servers that work together to increase availability and scalability for the VMs.

 Hyper-V clustered servers (called nodes) are connected by the physical network and by cluster software.
 These nodes use shared storage to store the VM files, which include configuration, virtual hard disk (VHD) files, and Snapshot copies.
-The shared storage can be a NetApp SMB/CIFS share or a CSV on top of a NetApp LUN, as shown in Figure 6.
+The shared storage can be a NetApp SMB/CIFS share or a CSV on top of a NetApp LUN, as shown below.
 This shared storage provides a consistent and distributed namespace that can be accessed simultaneously by all the nodes in the cluster.
 Therefore, if one node fails in the cluster, the other node provides service by a process called failover.
 Failover clusters can be managed by using the Failover Cluster Manager snap-in and the failover clustering Windows PowerShell cmdlets.

 Cluster Shared Volumes